x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-flow.md

 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 14df5e1a-a5f7-4b0d-ba97-f53b76f0e7e0
-description: "Summary: Learn about mail flow and the transport pipeline in Exchange 2016."
+description: "Summary: Learn about mail flow and the transport pipeline in Exchange Server."
 ---

 # Mail flow and the transport pipeline

- **Summary**: Learn about mail flow and the transport pipeline in Exchange 2016.
+ **Summary**: Learn about mail flow and the transport pipeline in Exchange 2016 or Exchange 2019.

-In Exchange Server 2016, mail flow occurs through the transport pipeline.
-The *transport pipeline* is a collection of services, connections, components, and queues that work together to route all messages to the categorizer in the Transport service on an Exchange 2016 Mailbox server inside the organization.
+In Exchange Server, mail flow occurs through the transport pipeline.
+The *transport pipeline* is a collection of services, connections, components, and queues that work together to route all messages to the categorizer in the Transport service on an Exchange Mailbox server inside the organization.

-For information about how to configure mail flow in a new Exchange 2016 organization, see [Configure mail flow and client access](../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md).
+For information about how to configure mail flow in a new Exchange 2016 or Exchange 2019 organization, see [Configure mail flow and client access](../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md).

 ## Understanding the transport pipeline
 <a name="TransportPipeline"> </a>

 The transport pipeline consists of the following services:

-- **Front End Transport service on Mailbox servers**: This service acts as a stateless proxy for all inbound and (optionally) outbound external SMTP traffic for the Exchange 2016 organization.
+- **Front End Transport service on Mailbox servers**: This service acts as a stateless proxy for all inbound and (optionally) outbound external SMTP traffic for the Exchange Server organization.
 The Front End Transport service doesn't inspect message content, doesn't communicate with the Mailbox Transport service, and doesn't queue any messages locally.

 - **Transport service on Mailbox servers**: This service is virtually identical to the Hub Transport server role in Exchange Server 2010.
 The Transport service handles all SMTP mail flow for the organization, performs message categorization, and performs message content inspection.
 Unlike Exchange 2010, the Transport service never communicates directly with mailbox databases.
 That task is now handled by the Mailbox Transport service.
 The Transport service routes messages among the Mailbox Transport service, the Transport service, the Front End Transport service, and (depending on your configuration) the Transport service on Edge Transport servers.
 The Transport service on Mailbox servers is described in more detail later in this topic.